Ben Bradshaw: In opposition

 On 7 October 2010 the Labour Party announced that he had failed to be elected to one of the 19 available places in the first Shadow cabinet of new leader Ed Miliband.
 In 2011, Bradshaw voted for the NATO-led military intervention in Libya.
 On 5 February 2013, he voted in favour in the House of Commons Second Reading vote on the Marriage (Same Sex Couples) Bill.

 Following Labour's defeat in the 2015 general election, and the resignation of both Miliband and deputy leader Harriet Harman, Bradshaw announced his intention on 15 May to stand in the Labour Party deputy leadership election.
 He later gained the minimum 35 nominations required to stand in the ballot with the other candidates.
 Bradshaw came last in the election.

 Bradshaw is a former critic of Jeremy Corbyn, whom he accused in a September 2016 article of being a "destructive combination of incompetence, deceit and menace".
 This comment was after Bradshaw was included on an internal Labour list of MPs, issued by mistake, who were implicated in "abusing" Corbyn and his supporters.
 He supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 Labour leadership election.
 However, Bradshaw later changed his position on Jeremy Corbyn, praising his 2017 election performance.

 In November 2016, Bradshaw opposed a motion in Parliament for the UK to withdraw support for the Saudi Arabian–led intervention in Yemen.
 George Galloway accused Bradshaw of supporting Saudi Arabia's regime where men like Bradshaw "are beheaded."

 Bradshaw claimed during a Commons debate in December 2016 that it is "highly probable" that the result of the 2016 Brexit referendum was manipulated by Vladimir Putin.
 Bradshaw saw this as fitting a pattern of interfering in the business of other nations after the CIA accused Russian hackers of trying to influence US elections.
 Bradshaw also maintains that the Russians sent him an e-mail with sophisticated malware and maintains this was a cyberattack.
 Bradshaw said, "The email came to my gmail account, which is more vulnerable than my parliamentary one.
 What the sender was claiming was potentially extremely useful and political dynamite.
 It was drafted in a clever way to make it tempting to open."
 Bradshaw added, "I was the first MP to raise Russia's role in the Brexit vote in 2016.
 Ever since I have been asking questions about the Kremlin's subversion of our democracy."

-In October 2019, Bradshaw attracted controversy for saying that Michael Gove had been heckled by cries of "humbug" and "nonsense" at an event held by the German embassy.
-An audio recording later revealed that it was Bradshaw himself who had been the heckler.

-On 3 February 2022, Bradshaw announced he would not be standing in the next general election.
+On 3 February 2022, Bradshaw announced he would not be standing in the 2024 general election.